 Almost 90 percent of MoneyTap's customers who have been issued credit lines are active and have drawn credit multiple times through the app.
 The average lending size of the company is Rs 30,000–35,000 and the average age of the customer is 28–30 years.

-The company has a presence across 4+ cities, with a majority of their audiences coming from the top metros including Delhi-NCR, Bengaluru, Mumbai, and Chennai.
+The company has a presence across 4+ cities, with a majority of their users coming from the top metros including Delhi-NCR, Bengaluru, Mumbai, and Chennai.
 MoneyTap also claims to have its non-performing assets well within the one percent mark.

 MoneyTap - Awards & Recognitions